VektrexElectronicSystems/SpikeSafePythonSamples/README.md

 To run these sequences in a more feature rich IDE, use the free [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/).
 See [Python In Visual Studio](https://docs.microsoft.com/en-us/visualstudio/python/tutorial-working-with-python-in-visual-studio-step-00-installation?view=vs-2022) to simply setup your IDE with Python.
 Optionall, using a [virtual environment](https://docs.microsoft.com/en-us/visualstudio/python/managing-python-environments-in-visual-studio?view=vs-2022) is recommended to successfully meet the installation requirements to run these sequences.

 ### Packages
+Installing packages use pip.
+It is recommended that pip be updated to latest version `python3 -m pip install --upgrade pip`.

+The version of pip can be displayed with the following command `pip3 -V`

+A list of all installed packages can be found with `pip3 freeze` command.

+After a package is install the details of a package can be displayed with the following command `pip3 show spikesafe-python`

 #### Installing spikesafe-python Package
 The [spikesafe-python](https://pypi.org/project/spikesafe-python/) library will need to be installed using the command `python -m pip install spikesafe-python`.
 Vektrex recommends always having the latest version of spikesafe-python when running these sequences; the current version is 1.2.3.

+For Mac `python -m pip install spikesafe-python`

 Once the spikesafe-python package is installed, each script in this repository can be run independently as a standalone Python file.
 Run a file in its current state and verify that the expected outputs are obtained, as specified by the file's markdown description.